-During the five-year period from April 2015 to March 2020, there have been 13,153 fires within premises of this type within England, including 618 within our service area.
-Both nationally and within our service area, around 14% of these incidents are recorded as being started deliberately.
+During the five-year period from April 2015 to March 2020, there were 13,153 fires in premises of this type in England, 618 of them in our Service area.
+Both nationally and in our Service area, around 14% of these incidents were recorded as being started deliberately.

-During the same period, one death and 11 serious injuries were reported within our service area.
-National statistics on deaths at these premises is not readily available.
+During the same period, one death and 11 serious injuries were reported within our Service area.
+National statistics for the number of deaths at these type of premises is not readily available.